yjitendrayadav697/VJ-Save-Restricted-Content/README.md

 *A Telegram Bot, Which can send you restricted content by it's post link with <b>login feature</b>*

+*Added **TG Account Protection** Security To Prevent Account From Ban Issue, Not Totally But Now TG Account Ban Chance Is Low.*

 ---

 <b>Watch Video Tutorial - [Click Here](https://youtu.be/BFEvSX5vIMg)</b>